 It is important to note that BCH has a difficulty algorithm that adjusts every block (so roughly every 10 minutes).
 BTC is much slower, and only adjusts every 2016 blocks or roughly every two weeks.
 Therefore BCH is far more resilient in the face of significant changes in hash rate.

 Furthermore, to protect against any sudden mining attacks, BCH has a 10-block rolling checkpoint system.
-This finalizes coins that are (on average) two hours old, as nodes will ignore a wildly different chain that appears from nowhere to attack the chain.
-As before, the need for this is not ideal, but it's a measure in place to mitigate risk in the short term while growing adoption and price and hash rate can occur to fix it in the long term.
+This finalizes coins that are (on average) 100 minutes (a little less than two hours) old, as nodes will ignore a wildly different chain that appears from nowhere as an attack.
+As mentioned before, the need for this is not ideal, but it's a measure in place to mitigate risk in the short term while growing adoption and price and hash rate can occur to fix it in the long term.

 Also note that the hash rate = price equation cuts both ways.
 While BCH has a low price (relative to BTC), it recieves a low hash rate.
 However, a rising price will organically (and inevitably) bring increased hash rate to BCH.
 At the same time, it sucks hash rate away from BTC.
 Increasing price and increasing coin security can compound on each other in a virtuous cycle, which could potentially create a scenario where BCH rapidly climbs past BTC (which would have falling hash rate, potentially triggering a fall in price, repeat).